ShubhamTatvamasi/Magma-Certification/README.md

 - [ ] pipelined
 - [ ] Eventd

-Q: What information will the following script tell you about your network: journalctl -u magma@dnsd -f?
+Q: What information will the following script tell you about your network: **journalctl -u magma@dnsd -f**?
 - [ ] How many devices are connected to your AGW
 - [ ] The number of devices on your eth0 interface
 - [ ] If an IP address has been assigned to your eNB